mantidproject/mantid/docs/source/release/v3.8.0/diffraction.rst

   set in the instrument parameter file.
 Default values are in the parameter file for the TOPAZ instrument.

 - :ref:`SaveLauenorm <algm-SaveLauenorm>`
-  was modified to use the detector bank scales in the instrument parameters.
-The default values can be set in the instrument parameter file or by :ref:`SetDetScale <algm-SetDetScale>`.
+  was modified to have an option to use the detector bank scales from the instrument parameters.
+The values can be set to have defaults in the instrument parameter file or by :ref:`SetDetScale <algm-SetDetScale>`.